 “I’ve been in Thailand [the] last month, and the entire time I used my Revolut Card, with no issues at all.
 It saved me hundreds of Euros in conversion and other bank fees.
 You can’t avoid the ATM fees in Thailand, you will find them at every ATM and it’s not a card related expense.
 My best advice is if you really need to withdraw money, make sure you take the maximum amount allowed so that you don’t have to pay the 220 baht fees that often.” – Ana.

-Tip: Check out the following digital banks that have good travel cards for backpackers: Wise, N26, Revolut and Starling (for UK citizens only).
+Tip: Check out the following digital banks and Fintech companies that have good travel cards for backpackers: Wise, N26, Revolut and Starling (for UK citizens only).
 Remember these cards will not eliminate ATM fees, but they will save you money on bank charges and offer much more favourable exchange rates than your average high street bank.

 Can You Avoid (or at Least Minimise) ATM Charges When You Travel?